Robust agents learn causal world models: Discussion

 \paragraph{Causal bounds on transfer learning.} As described in \Cref{section: actual interpretation}, \Cref{theorem: main,theorem: main approx} imply fundamental causal constraints on certain transfer learning tasks.
 For example in the supervised learning task depicted in \Cref{fig:supervised_learning}, identifying regret-bounded policies under covariate and label shifts requires learning the causal relations between features and labels.
 Causal discovery problems such as this are well understood in many settings \citep{vowels2022d}, and in general identifying this causal structure (e.g. that $Y\rightarrow X$ in \Cref{fig:cid example} a)) is impossible without interventional data and/or additional assumptions.
 This connection allows us to convert (im)possibility results for causal discovery to (im)possibility results for transfer learning.
 Future work could explore this for smaller sets of distributional shifts and derive more general causal bounds on transfer learning.

 \paragraph{Good regulator theorem.} The good regulator theorem is often interpreted as saying that any good controller of a system must have a model of that system \citep{conant1970every}.
-However, some imagination is needed to take this lesson from the actual theorem, which technically only states that there exists an optimal regulator that is a deterministic function of the state of the system (which could be an identify function, \cite{Wentworth2021goodregulator}).
+However, some imagination is needed to take this lesson from the actual theorem, which technically only states that there exists an optimal regulator that is a deterministic function of the state of the system (which could be trivial, \cite{Wentworth2021goodregulator}).
 Our theorem less ambiguously states that any robust agent must have learned an (approximate) causal model of the environment, as described in \Cref{section: actual interpretation}.
 It can therefore be interpreted as a more precise, causal good regulator theorem.

-\paragraph{Emergent capabilities.} Causal models enable a kind of general competency---an agent can use a causal model of its environment to identify regret-bounded policies for any objective $U(\Pa_{U}\subseteq \bm V)$ without additional data (\Cref{theorem: CBN powerful}).
-This suggests causal world models could explain how general competence can arise from narrow training objectives \citep{brown2020language,silver2021reward}.
-By \Cref{theorem: main,theorem: main approx}, agents trained to maximise reward across many environments are incentivized to learn a causal world model (as they cannot generalise without one), which can be used to solve many other decision tasks the agent isn't directly trained on.
-This incentive does not imply that a simple reward signal is sufficient to learn causal world models.
-E.g. it will still be impossible for an agent to learn a causal model (and therefore to generalise) if the model is not causally identifiable from its training data.
-The question is then if current models and training schemes are sufficient for learning causal world models.
-Early results suggest that transformer models can learn world models that influence decision making and can make accurate predictions out of distribution \citep{li2022emergent} (see \Cref{sec: conclusion} for discussion).
+\paragraph{Emergent capabilities.} Causal models enable a kind of general competency---an agent can use a causal model of its environment to optimise for any given objective function $U(\Pa_{U}\subseteq \bm V)$ without additional data (\Cref{theorem: CBN powerful}).
+This could explain how general competence can arise from narrow training objectives \citep{brown2020language,silver2021reward}.
+By \Cref{theorem: main,theorem: main approx}, agents trained to maximise reward across many environments are incentivized to learn a causal world model (as they cannot generalise without one), which can in turn be used to solve any other decision task in the same environment (\cref{theorem: CBN powerful}).
+This incentive does not imply that training an agent with a simple reward signal is sufficient to learn causal world models.
+E.g. it will still be impossible for an agent to learn a causal model (and therefore to generalise) if the model is not identifiable from its training data.
+The question is then if current methods and training schemes are sufficient for learning causal world models.
+Early results suggest that transformer models can learn world models capable of out-of-distribution prediction (\citealp{li2022emergent}, see \Cref{sec: conclusion} for discussion).
 While foundation models are capable of achieving state of the art accuracy on causal reasoning benchmarks \citep{kiciman2023causal}, how they achieve this (and if it constitutes bona fide causal reasoning) is debated \citep{zevcevic2023causal}.